|Elliott Sound Products||Active Filters|

 Version 'A' produces a lagging phase.
 That means that the output signal occurs after the input.
 For the values shown, the delay is about 155us with a 1.59kHz signal.
 Version 'B' has a leading phase - the output signal occurs before the input.
 While this seems impossible, for a signal that lasts more than a few cycles it really does happen.
 In the second example, the output occurs 155us before the input (but only after steady-state conditions are established).

-Figure 14 - All-Pass Filter & Phase Response
+Figure 14 - All-Pass Filters & Phase Response

 The circuit is shown above.
 It is a simple circuit, and easily incorporated into a system if needed.
-R1 and C1 can be exchanged as shown in "B", which simply reverses the phase.
+R1 and C1 can be exchanged as shown in 'B', which simply reverses the phase.
 Instead of having 0° shift at low frequencies, there is 180° and vice versa.
 The advantage of the second circuit is that R1 can be replaced with a pot, allowing the phase at 1.58kHz to be varied from 0° (pot shorted) to 180° to around 12° with a 100k pot.
+When the pot is set for minimum resistance, C1 is connected to ground, and may cause the driving opamp to become unstable.
+You need to verify that the driving circuit remains stable in your design.

 The leading phase angle of the second circuit makes it unsuitable as a time delay - for that, you might use several of the 'A' circuits in series to get the desired time delay.
 It must be understood that the time delay is the result of phase shift, so varies with frequency.
 At one octave either side of 1.59kHz (i.e. 795Hz and 3.18kHz), the delay is roughly 180us and 110us respectively.